-- 1 box chocolate fudge cake mix
+- 1 15.25 ounce box chocolate cake mix

-- 3 eggs
+- 3 large eggs

-- 1 large about ½ cup avocado
+- ½ cup avocado (about 1 avocado, see note)

-- 1 1/4 cups nonfat milk
+- 1 ¼ cups nonfat milk

-- 1 cup semi-sweet chocolate chips
+- 1 cup (180g) semi-sweet chocolate chips

 For the ganache:

-- 1 cup semi-sweet chocolate chips
+- 1 cup (180g) semi-sweet chocolate chips

 - Add avocado to a large bowl.
 Beat it with a hand mixer on medium speed until the large chunks are broken up.
 Add cake mix, eggs, and milk and beat at medium speed until smooth (some lumps remain), about 2 minutes.
 Stir in chocolate chips.

 - Pour into prepared pan.
-Bake about 29 minutes, until a toothpick comes out clean around the edge, slightly crumby in the center.
-(The box will tell you a bundt cake takes much longer.
-Mine only took 29 minutes.
-Time may vary due to type of pan, brand of cake mix, and because of the avocado.)
+Bake about 30-40 minutes, until a toothpick comes out clean around the edge, slightly crumby in the center.
+Time will vary depending on your bundt pan.
+Cool cake completely before removing from pan.

 - To make the ganache, add creamer and chocolate chips to a microwaveable measuring cup or small bowl.
 Heat for about 1 minute.
 Whisk until all the chocolate is dissolved and the mixture is smooth.
 Let cool to thicken.
 Mine took about 2 hours to get to pouring but not runny consistency, the first hour was spent in the refrigerator, the second on the counter.